 Bunning’s long tenure in the minor leagues and his election to the Hall of Fame in 1996 are testaments to his toughness and hard work.
 His political career may be remembered best for its brusque statements.
 His perfect game in June 1964 will always be remembered.

-As of January 2013, Jim and Mary Bunning had been married for 60 years.
+Jim and Mary Bunning were married for more than 60 years.
 They had nine children, 35 grandchildren, and seven great-grandchildren.

 Bunning, James and Ralph Bernstein, The Story of Jim Bunning (Philadelphia: J.B.
 Lippincott, 1965).

 Clayton, Skip and Jeff Moeller, 50 Phabulous Phillies (Champaign, Illinois: Sports Publishing Inc., 2000).

 Dolson, Frank, Jim Bunning, Baseball and Beyond (Philadelphia: Temple University Press, 1998).

 James, Bill, The New Bill James Historical Abstract (New York: The Free Press, 2001).

 Light, Jonathan Fraser, The Cultural Encyclopedia of Baseball (Jefferson, North Carolina: McFarland and Company, 1997).